vision-consensus/vision-wallet-client/README.md

 > frezen duration, 3 days

 ResourceCode
-> 0 BANDWIDTH;1 ENERGY
+> 0 PHOTON;1 ENTROPY

 receiverAddress
 > target account address

 ### unfreeze delegated resource

-    > unfreezeBalance [OwnerAddress] ResourceCode(0 BANDWIDTH, 1 CPU) [receiverAddress]
+    > unfreezeBalance [OwnerAddress] ResourceCode(0 PHOTON, 1 CPU) [receiverAddress]

 The latter two parameters are optional.
-If they are not set, the BANDWIDTH resource is unfreeze by default; when the receiverAddress is set, the delegate resources are unfreezed.
+If they are not set, the PHOTON resource is unfreeze by default; when the receiverAddress is set, the delegate resources are unfreezed.